singularityhub/container-tree/paper/paper.md

 to store a representation of packages across containers.
 From the container Apt or Pip tree the user can easily compare containers based on packages within, or export a feature matrix with containers (rows) by packages (columns).
-A [tutorial](https://singularityhub.github.io/container-tree/examples/package_tree/) is also available, and a more extensive analysis using these data structures is planned for submission for publication elsewhere.
+A [tutorial](https://singularityhub.github.io/container-tree/examples/package_tree/) is available for the interested user.

 ## Collection Trees